 The Leasing scenario results in higher midstream and downstream emissions than the No Leasing scenario.
-This increase is due to slightly lower consumption and fuel switching away from oil under the No Leasing scenario.
-BOEM estimates that 243.1 million metric tons of CO_2e would be emitted from midstream and downstream activities associated with the Leasing scenario and 225.0 million metric tons of CO_2e would be emitted from midstream and downstream activities of substitute energy sources under the No Leasing scenario.
+This increase is due to slightly lower consumption and fuel switching away from OCS natural gas and oil under the No Leasing scenario.
+BOEM estimates that 360.3 million metric tons of CO2e would be emitted from midstream and downstream activities associated with the Leasing scenario and 309.9 million metric tons of CO2e would be emitted from midstream activities of substitute energy sources under the No Leasing scenario.

-BOEM calculates that, under the No Leasing scenario, the absence of the production would result in slightly higher oil prices than under the Leasing scenario.
-With the higher energy prices, MarketSim estimates that energy demand (from all modeled energy sources) would be approximately 138.9 MMBOE (roughly 12.5%) lower in the No Leasing scenario compared to the 1,133.6 MMBOE anticipated energy demand under the Leasing scenario.
-For oil, MarketSim estimates U.S. demand to be 31.4 MMBOE less under the No Leasing scenario.
+BOEM calculates that, under the No Leasing scenario, the absence of the production would result in slightly higher oil prices than under the Leasing scenario.9 With the higher energy prices, MarketSim estimates that domestic energy demand (from all modeled energy sources over the entire 40-year period of OCS production) would be approximately 138.9 MMBOE (roughly 12.5%) lower in the No Leasing scenario when compared to the 1,133.6 MMBOE anticipated from new OCS production under the Leasing scenario.
+Specifically, MarketSim estimates U.S. demand to be lower by 31.4 million barrels of oil and 482.0 billion cubic feet of natural gas under the No Leasing scenario.
 Although oil and natural gas demand are expected to be lower in the No Leasing scenario, BOEM anticipates that there would be higher onshore production (largely natural gas) and imports (largely oil), in addition to higher coal consumption and production.

-In conclusion, BOEM's modeling shows that the difference in life cycle emissions for domestic production and consumption between the No Leasing and Leasing scenarios is very small.
-When considering the full life cycle, the differences in emissions between the Leasing and No Leasing scenarios are so marginal that even small changes in the ratio of anticipated oil to natural gas production within the Leasing scenario and underlying assumptions within the models could lead to different results.
+In conclusion, BOEM's modeling shows that life cycle emissions for domestic production and consumption between the Leasing and No Leasing scenarios are largely similar.
+When considering the full life cycle, the differences in emissions between the Leasing and No Leasing scenarios are marginal, and even small changes in the ratio of anticipated oil to natural gas production within the Leasing scenario and underlying assumptions within the models could lead to different results.
 The primary modeling assumptions affecting the results are elasticities, adjustment rates, differences in emission factors, and regional energy market differences.
 The interplay of all these variables, along with the ratio of oil versus natural gas production within the exploration and development scenario, is the main driver of the differences in GHG emissions estimates between the Leasing and No Leasing scenarios.